lsst-pst/syseng_throughputs/README.md

 * _Lenses_: There are three separate lenses in the camera, each with an identical base `*_Glass.dat` curve that represents the fused silica throughput of the lens itself.
 This throughput curve must be smoothed using the Savitzy-Golay smoothing function.
+The fused silica lens transmission curves are based on vendor-provided expected transmission curves.
 The silica base of the len must also be combined with the BroadBand AntiReflective (BBAR) coatings response in the `*_Coatings` directory.
 There are two coatings; one for each side of the lens.
+The BBAR coating response is based on vendor-provided models, consistent with LSST requested coating requirements.
 There are small differences between the glass components used for each lens; there are also small differences in the BBARS, including a difference from one side of the lens to the other.
 In each lens, there are also several files in the `*_Losses` directory, representing the time-averaged condensation and contamination losses for each surface of each lens.
+The losses are based on models developed by Andy Rasmussen at SLAC.
 These vary depending on the direction the lens is facing and the location of the lens in the camera.
 The final response curves for all lenses are similar in shape, however lens3 has a slightly higher overall